Course Catalog

 1 credit

-AP Spanish Language and Culture is a language acquisition course that prepares students to use Spanish in authentic contexts.
-It provides students with the necessary skills and intercultural understanding to enable them to communicate effectively in the target language, and offers students opportunities to develop language proficiency across the three modes of communication: Interpretive, Interpersonal, and Presentational.
+AP Spanish Language and Culture is a rigorous language-acquisition course that prepares students to use Spanish in authentic contexts and to communicate deeply about real-world themes.
+It provides students with the skills and intercultural understanding needed to communicate effectively in the target language and offers opportunities to develop proficiency across the three modes of communication: interpretive, interpersonal, and presentational.

 LATIN